PigeonProtocolConsortium/pigeon-go-cli/README.md

 A [Pigeon Protocol](https://tildegit.org/PigeonProtocolConsortium/protocol_spec) client written in Ruby.

+Email `contact` at `vaporsoft.xyz` to ask questions or get involved.
+Your feedback is solicited and appreciated.
+Seriously, send us an email!
+We look forward to hearing from you.

 # Features

  * CLI and API available (link to quick start for both here)